CESSProject/doc-v2/ref/data-lifecycle/restore.md

 # Restore Report

 After completing the restore task, the miner must call a transaction within the validity period to report the restore results on-chain before the restore task is considered complete.
-Then the miners' computing power will be increased, and the corresponding meta information of the file will be updated.
+Then the miners' storage power will be increased, and the corresponding meta information of the file will be updated.

 # File Loss